PolikVirus/Chaos-Mod-GD/about.md

 Chaos mod GD adds random events every time the timer hits 0.
 The events vary from jumpscares to speed increases.
 You can change the countdown time in the settings.

+Use the debug features if you spot bugs and contact me in GitHub issues

 ## Events

-Chaos Mod GD v1.0.0-beta.1 currently has these events:
+Chaos Mod GD v1.0.0 currently has these events:
  * speed x0.5
  * speed x1.5
  * speed x2